Five practical tips for buying the best electric guitar

 Talking about Fender Stratocaster or American Telecaster guitars is like talking about the flag of the United States of America: they are the Uncle Sam of electric guitars and that's why they are in our TOP 3.
 We want to share our love for Fender with you.
 And this, the Fender American Elite Strat, is the best Stratocaster for the price.

-The Fender American Elite Stratocaster electric guitar incorporates a traditional wood configuration: the body of the guitar is constructed of one-piece solid Alder wood that has been previously selected.
-As you can see, now the wood is of quality and comes into play to make the difference, achieving a more powerful and balanced sound.
+The Fender American Elite Stratocaster electric guitar incorporates a traditional wood configuration: the body of the guitar is constructed of one-piece solid Alder wood that has been carefully selected.
+As you can see, the wood is of quality and makes all the difference, achieving a more powerful and balanced sound.

 Its neck is designed in solid maple, which gives an extra vibration to the harmonics and solidity to prevent it from breaking with use or blows.
 In addition, the Fender American Special Stratocaster electric guitar features a rosewood fretboard to make it very comfortable to play.